 et voilà …a 4-leg resident of La Roque-Gageac – Laroquoi!

-Time for me to go down, it was getting hotter, I tried to find a place in the shade to sit down, to enjoy these fabulous cakes that I bought in Sarlat this morning.
-It was super delicious, I didn’t expect at all.
-Not because I was hungry, but by chance I got these cakes from the patisserie that has been voted as the best in the world on TripAdvisor.
+Time for me to go down; it was getting hotter.
+I tried to find a place in the shade to sit down to enjoy these fabulous cakes that I bought in Sarlat this morning.
+They were super delicious; I didn’t expect that at all.
+Not because I was hungry, but by chance, I got these cakes from the patisserie that has been voted as the best in the world on TripAdvisor.

 Macaron noisette – the outside was good but the creme inside was terribly good.